exercism/java/go/election-day/README.md

 ## Instructions

 A local school near you has a very active students' association.
-The student's association is managed by a president and once every 2 years, elections are run to elect a new president.
+The students' association is managed by a president and once every 2 years, elections are run to elect a new president.

 In this year's election, it was decided that a new digital system to